mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

       # When disabled player will need to have cmi.inventoryhat to put on mob heads as hats
       MobHeads: true
     # List of materials to be allowed on players head
+    # Keep it empty to allow all materials on player head
     WhiteList:
     - bedrock
   helpop: